 • If your pet doesn’t hear you calling for them, his strong sense of smell may serve as a beacon for your lost pal.
 Leaving a pair of your old gym socks or shirt or your pet’s bedding and toys out on the patio may help guide your pet back home.

 • Visit our Sunnyslope Campus Admissions Department and ask to see the lost pets in our Second Chance Animal Hospital™.
 Bring a photo of your pet as well as their veterinary records.
 Leave a flyer about your lost pet at the animal shelter.
-We take in more than 100 animals a day and can’t verify over the phone.
 Our Sunnyslope Admissions department is open from 9 a.m. to 5 p.m. daily.
 You can also view the pets on our adoption floor here.
 It’s possible we put your lost pet up for adoption because he or she did not have ID and was never claimed.

 • Visit both locations of Maricopa County Animal Care and Control– quickly and often!
 Check the county facilities every 24-72 hours.
 By law, the county shelter is only required to hold a lost or stray animal for 72 hours.
 After that time, the animal becomes the county’s property.
 You can also call them at 602.506.PETS or visit their website and utilize their interactive mapping tool to see if they may have picked up your pet recently and are housing it at one of their facilities.

 • Call local veterinary offices/emergency clinics.
 Visit the office in person if they have a description that remotely sounds like your pet.